-108. A confidentiality hallmark is used in four mandatory disclosure regimes (the UK, the US, Canada and Ireland) and given its potential to capture new and innovative tax planning it seems to be a key hallmark.
-The UK and Ireland use a hypothetical version of this hallmark and this is discussed at paragraphs 110-113.
+108. A confidentiality hallmark is used in four mandatory disclosure regimes (the United Kingdom, the United States, Canada and Ireland) and given its potential to capture new and innovative tax planning it seems to be a key hallmark.
+The United Kingdom, and Ireland use a hypothetical version of this hallmark and this is discussed below.

-Box 4.
+Box 2.4.
 Hallmarks for confidentiality

-- A Confidential transaction is a transaction that is offered to a taxpayer under conditions of confidentiality.
-A transaction is considered to be offered under conditions of confidentiality if the promoter or advisor places a limitation on a taxpayer's disclosure of the tax treatment or tax structure of the transaction to any person and the limitation on disclosure protects the confidentiality of the advisor's tax strategies.
+- A confidential transaction is a transaction that is offered to a taxpayer under conditions of confidentiality and the advisor is paid a minimum fee.
+The amount of the fee is USD 250 000 if the taxpayer is a corporation and USD 50 000 for all other taxpayers.
+A transaction is considered to be offered under conditions of confidentiality if the advisor who is paid a minimum fee places a limitation on a taxpayer's disclosure of the tax treatment or tax structure of the transaction to any person and the limitation on disclosure protects the confidentiality of the advisor's tax strategies.
 The transaction is treated as confidential even if the conditions of confidentiality are not legally binding on a taxpayer.
-(US legislation) - Confidential protection means anything that prohibits the disclosure, to any person, the details or structure of the transaction or series under which a tax benefit results.
-(Canadian legislation) - A Confidential arrangement is prescribed if it might reasonably be expected that a promoter would wish to keep the way in which that element of those arrangements secures, or might secure, a tax advantage confidential from any other promoter or a tax authority, and a reason for doing so is to facilitate repeated or continued use of the same element, or substantially the same element, in the future.
-(UK and Irish legislation) - The common themes or principles within these hallmarks would appear to be as follows: - The scheme or arrangement is (or might reasonably have been expected to be) offered to the taxpayer under conditions of confidentiality - This places a limitation on the taxpayer's disclosure of the tax treatment, the tax structure of the transaction or on the resulting tax benefit. - This limitation protects the tax advisor's strategies and may enable further use of the same scheme or transaction
+A claim that a transaction is proprietary or exclusive is not treated as a limitation on disclosure of the tax treatment or tax structure of the transaction.
+(US legislation). - Confidential protection means anything that prohibits the disclosure, to any person, of the details or structure of the transaction or series under which a tax benefit results.
+(Canadian legislation). - Confidential arrangements are those where it might reasonably be expected that a promoter would wish to keep the way in which any element of those arrangements secures, or might secure, a tax advantage confidential from any other promoter or a tax authority.
+Such arrangements will fall within the hallmark where a reason for keeping any element of them confidential is to facilitate repeated or continued use of the same element, or substantially the same element, in the future.
+(UK and Irish legislation). - The common themes or principles within these hallmarks would appear to be as follows: - The scheme or arrangement is offered to the taxpayer under conditions of confidentiality. - This places a limitation on the taxpayer's disclosure of the tax treatment, the tax structure of the transaction or on the resulting tax benefit. - This limitation protects the tax advisor's strategies and may enable further use of the same scheme or transaction.